 Schedule an Appointment

-Movement Orthopaedic Institute is the premier provider of sports medicine and knee surgery in The Woodlands.
+Movement Orthopaedic Institute is the premier provider of sports medicine and knee surgery in Houston.
 Our physicians use advanced diagnostic tools and techniques, such as X-rays, MRIs, and ultrasound scans, to visualize your injured knees, trace the root cause of your problems, and curate personalized treatment plans.
 We always start our treatments with non-invasive care (physical therapy, rest, medications, injections, etc.) and only progress to surgery when all other solutions fail.
 Please schedule an appointment to explore your knee injury treatment options.